Scotch Village, Nova Scotia

-Mi’kmaq and their ancestors have been in the Bay of Fundy area over 10,000 years, long before Egyptians built pyramids or European agriculture began.
+Mi’kmaq and their ancestors have been in the Bay of Fundy area for over 10,000 years, long before Egyptians built pyramids or European agriculture began.
 They traded with Europeans for centuries, often providing them with the knowledge and resources needed to survive here.
 Mi’kmaq spirituality and way of life have been based on respectful and sustainable use of natural resources.
 They usually lived along rivers; summers along coast and winters inland to hunt.
 Up to 90% of food came from river and sea area.
 Mi’kmaq, respecting others’ ways of belief as well as their own, welcomed the French religion of Catholicism into their lives and befriended the French at Port Royal in 1605 where Chief Membertou became Catholic.
 Peace and Friendship treaties negotiated with the British between 1725 and 1761 are still valid today.
 The treaties recognized Mi’kmaq title and established rules for an ongoing relationship between nations; they did not surrender or cede lands.
 The arrival of Planters created economic, environmental and cultural pressures on the Mi'kmaq.
 A census of 1763 by Isaac Deschamps stated that the following Mi’kmaq men plus 19 unnamed women and 41 children hunted along the Kennetcook River: Joseph Nocoot— Captain, Charles Nocoot, Barth.
 Nocoot, Reni Nocoot, Thomas Nocoot, Jacques Nocoot, Paul Segona, Lewis Nocoot, Paul Briskarone, Charles Segona, Francois Segona, Michel Thoma, Janvier Nocoot, Joseph Thoma, Francois Nocoot, Phillipe Nocoot, Claude Nocoot, Louis Michel.
 In many instances, the original name was changed to one of French origin, probably arising from family alliance with Acadians.
 Peace and Friendship treaties negotiated with the British between 1725 and 1761 are still valid today.
 The treaties recognized Mi’kmaq title and established rules for an ongoing relationship between nations; they did not surrender or cede lands.
 The arrival of Planters created economic, environmental and cultural pressures on the Mi'kmaq.
 A 1763 census lists 51 Mi’kmaq; members of Nocoot (now Knockwood), Segona, Briskarone, Thoma, and Michel families along the Kennetcook River from Newport to Kennetcook.
 A later census listed none, although Mi’kmaq had a summer encampment along Station Road around a hundred years ago, where they made and sold baskets.
 Mi’kmaq were relocated to “reserves” from 1801 until the 1950s.
 Much of the land originally allocated was taken from them over time.
 In 1820 Sipekne'katik, then named Shubenacadie or Indian Brook was founded; Mi’kmaq descendants from this area could have been relocated there.
 The 1876 “Indian Act” removed powers of self-determination and free movement.
 Citizenship and voting rights were denied.
 From 1930-1967, 10% of Mi'kmaq children were forced to attend the Shubenacadie Residential School.
 Up to 90% of the population has been lost to introduced disease, loss of resources, etc. Today about 3% of Nova Scotia's population is Mi’kmaq.
 Despite centuries of discrimination, many Mi’kmaq, including Isabelle Knockwood (author of Out of the Ashes), the late Noel Knockwood (spiritual leader and Legislature Sergeant-at-Arms), and Doug Knockwood (Order of Nova Scotia recipient), have greatly enriched the social and economic life here.